 The son of a banker father and a producer mother, he attends a Catholic boys’ school in London.
 Although he has taken weekly drama classes for several years with his older brother Jack and his little sister he had zero acting experience.

-The film was a big hit when released and was certainly a great popcorn action flick and it seemed a Freddie was destined to child stardom but disappeared from the scene for seven years showing up again in 2008 in the British series The Children playing Jack for three episodes.
+The film was a big hit when released and was certainly a great popcorn action flick it seemed that Freddie was destined for child stardom but disappeared from the scene for seven years showing up again in 2008 in the British series The Children playing Jack for three episodes.